rawls238/react-experiments/README.md

 There are two common types of experimental parameters:

 1) Parameters that correspond to parametrizations of existing variables and components.
-For instance, if one is running an experiment to test which shade of blue optimizes the click rate of the button then the the values that your experiment parameters map to would correspond something such as the different hex codes for the different shades of blue.
+For instance, if one is running an experiment to test which shade of blue optimizes the click rate of the button, then the values to which your experiment parameters map would correspond to something such as the different hex codes for the different shades of blue.

 2) "Branching" parameters where the parameter values correspond to different "variations" of the experiment.
-For instance, if one is testing two completely different user interfaces then it wouldn't make sense to parametrize every aspect that has changed but rather to bin users into either 'Variation A' or 'Variation B'.
+For instance, if one is testing two completely different user interfaces then it wouldn't make sense to parametrize every aspect that has changed, but rather to bin users into either 'Variation A' or 'Variation B'.

-While the core component of this library focuses on the first type of parameters, it also includes some convenience components built around the Parametrize component for running "branching" experiments.
+While the core component of this library focuses on the first type of parameter, it also includes some convenience components built around the Parametrize component for running "branching" experiments.

 ```javascript
 <ABTest on='foo' experiment={TestNamespace} experimentName='SimpleExperiment' shouldEnroll={this.shouldEnroll()}>